Data Silos: What They Are and How to Get Rid of Them

 Learn More About HubSpot's Operations Hub Software

-Data silos are a big blocker for decision-making, which ends up getting in the way of your business growth.
+The TL-DR of it is: Data silos are a big blocker for decision-making, which ends up getting in the way of your business growth.
 Knowing exactly what they are, how they affect your team, and how to solve them makes all the difference.

 This usually happens because the data is collected by a business tool that is isolated from the rest of your technology ecosystem.
-Data silos are common in larger companies because separate teams and departments naturally have their own goals and priorities, and often operate separately.

-1. Issues with Technology
+1. Issues With Technology

 Data cannot easily pass between departments of organizations that don't have access to proper technology.
 Companies need to own high-quality applications that can handle quick transfers of information and cross-references.
 Also, some teams may be better trained in using the technology for data transfer than other teams, which could lead to problems in the latter being able to access the same information.